gardener/etcd-backup-restore/docs/deployment/getting_started.md

   1. The secret file should be provided, and the file path should be made available as environment variables: `OPENSHIFT_APPLICATION_CREDENTIALS` or `OPENSHIFT_APPLICATION_CREDENTIALS_JSON`.
   For development purposes, the environment variables `OCS_DISABLE_SSL` and `OCS_INSECURE_SKIP_VERIFY` can also be set to "true" or "false".

 Check the [example of storage provider secrets](https://github.com/gardener/etcd-backup-restore/tree/master/example/storage-provider-secrets)

 ### Taking scheduled snapshot

 Sub-command `snapshot` takes scheduled backups, or `snapshots` of a running `etcd` cluster, which are pushed to one of the storage providers specified above (please note that `etcd` should already be running).
-One can apply standard cron format scheduling for regular backup of etcd.
-The cron schedule is used to take full backups.
+One can apply standard Cron format scheduling for regular backup of etcd.
+The Cron schedule is used to take full backups.
 The delta snapshots are taken at regular intervals in the period in between full snapshots as indicated by the `delta-snapshot-period` flag.
 The default for the same is 20 seconds.

 etcd-backup-restore has two garbage collection policies to clean up existing backups from the cloud bucket.
 The flag `garbage-collection-policy` is used to indicate the desired garbage collection policy.